-Look at Shakuntala Devi (1929-2013) of our recent times.
+Remember Shakuntala Devi (1929-2013) of our recent times.
 Her superb writings on the magic of arithmetical figures didn’t sell.
 Her amazing performances competing with computers and calculators drew lesser and lesser crowds.
 However she made money by ‘calculating’ clients’ future.
-Her well-researched book (the first of its kind at that time) on Homosexuality went unnoticed.
+Her well-researched book ( The World of Homosexuals – the first of its kind at that time) on Homosexuality went unnoticed by design.
 Her abject loss in the 1980 election against Indira Gandhi in Medak constituency could easily be predicted by anyone except herself.
-She advertised accurate astrological predictions, and there was a flow of future-seekers to her house.
+The best and only true part of her prediction regarding Indira Gandhi was that the latter was out to fool the public.
+She advertised supposedly accurate astrological predictions, and there was a flow of future-seekers to her house.
 Google honoured her 84th (post demise) birthday in recognition of her mathematical genius, not astrological predictions.

 Einstein would not have had to travel by public bus to his teaching assignment if only he followed his theories of Relativity with a more widely readable “Electrodynamics of Human Horoscope and theory of Astral Futuristics” or something that sounded just as sweet.